-Species Minimum Total Number of animals (minimum per trial location) Management Settings Cattle and Bison 300 (at least 2 locations) At least one commercial dairy Represent both hot and cold climate conditions Sheep and Goats 300 (150 sheep and 150 goats) (50) At least 50 sheep and 50 goats must be < 8 weeks of age at device application.
-Breeding replacement lambs/kids and 1to2-year-old breeding animals are the preferred animals for the trial.
+Minimum Total Number of devices/animals (minimum per trial location) Management Settings 1500 (250) At least one commercial dairy 300 (150 sheep and 150 goats) (50) at least 50 sheep and 50 goats must be < 8 weeks of age at device application.
+Breeding replacement lambs/kids and 1-2 year old breeding animals are the preferred animals for the trial.
 150 sheep and 150 goats and 50 sheep and 50 goats < 8 weeks of age at device application will need to complete the trial so additional animals will be required at the outset.
 At least one commercial goat dairy, one commercial meat goat herd and one commercial sheep flock.
 In addition, devices must be assessed in settings with 4" woven wire fence, regular use of feed bunks or hay bunks for at least 3 months of the year, and moderate to high levels of brush a minimum of 50 goats and 50 sheep in each of these environments, same animal may be exposed to more than one of these conditions.
-Captive Cervids 600 white-tailed deer and elk (65% white-tailed deer and 35% elk distribution if possible) (40) Properties representative of typical production settings Swine 1,000 sows and boars (250) Assess devices in the following settings: Outdoor in low-density pens (pasture), outdoor in high-density pens (concrete feeding floor), and indoor in confined pens (groups of 25+).
-Equine 200 equids (horses, mules, and donkeys) (20) Properties representative of typical production settings
+600 white-tailed deer and elk (65% white- tailed deer and 35% elk distribution if possible) (40) Properties representative of typical production settings 1,000 sows and boars (250) Assess devices in the following settings: Outdoor in low-density pens (pasture), outdoor in high-density pens (concrete feeding floor), and indoor in confined pens (groups of 25+).
+200 equids (horses, mules, and donkeys) (20) Properties representative of typical production settings Llamas and AlpacasField trials in sheep, goats or captive cervids suffice for testing of devices to be approved for use on llamas, and alpacas (minimum per trial location)1500 (250)300 (150 sheep and 150 goats) (50) at least 50 sheep and 50 goats must be < 8 weeks of age at device application.
+Breeding replacement lambs/kids and 1-2 year old breeding animals are the preferred animals for the trial.
+150 sheep and 150 goats and 50 sheep and 50 goats < 8 weeks of age at device application will need to complete the trial so additional animals will be required at the outset.600 white-tailed deer and elk (65% white- tailed deer and 35% elk distribution if possible) (40)1,000 sows and boars (250)200 equids (horses, mules, and donkeys) (20)Field trials in sheep, goats or captive cervids suf-

-Manufacturers requesting approval of identification devices for species not listed above should contact traceability@usda.gov.
+Manufacturers requesting approval of identification devices for species not listed above should contact traceability@usda.gov

 Manufacturers must submit an initial device application form (VS Form 1-64) to initiate the approval process (see Appendix 3)4.
 Once APHIS initially approves the application and device, the manufacturer needs to enter into an APHIS Field Trial Identification Device Manufacturer Agreement certifying that it will adhere to the responsibilities regarding the production and distribution of official identification devices for animals to support the implementation of animal disease traceability activities during the field trial period.
-APHIS will assign the manufacturer a product code for use in APHIS' tag management data system when the manufacturer produces the devices for field trials and for any devices produced during the field trial period.
+APHIS will assign the manufacturer a product code for use in AIMS when the manufacturer produces the devices for field trials and for any devices produced during the field trial period.
 APHIS will provide a permanent product code once it fully approves a device.